How to Make Arroz Rojo Mexicano – BEST Mexican Red Rice

 • If you don’t have tomato sauce and are pressed for time, simply blend two Roma tomatoes with the onion and garlic in this recipe.
 You’ll want to add this after sautéing the rice in oil for three minutes, and sauté the mixture for at least 5 minutes to get rid of the raw tomato, onion, and garlic flavors.

 • Add veggies.
-Many versions of this recipe incorporate peas, red bell pepper, finely diced carrots, or mixed vegetables, all of which add a nice pop of color.
+Many versions of this recipe incorporate peas, finely diced carrots, or frozen mixed vegetables, all of which add a nice pop of color.

 • Broth vs. bouillon.
 Chicken broth adds the most flavor, but vegetable broth or water will also work in this recipe.
 I always taste my broth before covering the rice to make sure it has enough salt and adjust accordingly.
 I’m not a fan of using artificially flavored chicken bouillon, but if you use it, make sure to reduce the amount of salt you use.